Geometric-Analysis: Pressure-Angle / Overturning-Moment

 Pressure Angle is similar to Transmission-Angle.

-Pressure-Angle represents the efficiency with which a cam transfers its motion and force to the follower, and vice versa.
+Pressure-Angle represents the efficiency with which a cam transfers the motion and force to the follower, and vice versa.

-If you push the door-handle with a straight arm, with your arm at 90º to the door (perpendicular(⊥), or normal to the door), you will open the door easily.
+If you walk to the door, and push the door-handle with a straight arm, with your arm at 90º to the door (perpendicular(⊥), normal), you will open the door easily.
 You only need to overcome the inertia force of the door and any friction in its hinges.
-You will not need to hold on to the door-handle.
+You will not need to hold on to the door-handle because the force is directly through your hand to your arm.

-If you push the door-handle through a straight-arm, with your arm at an angle of 45º to the door, then you will need to:
+If you walk to the door, and push the door-handle with a straight-arm, but with your arm at an angle of 45º to the door, then :

 The Total Force against your hand will increase.